Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Details

-Phase~2 fine-tunes the model for multi-step forecasting using autoregressive rollouts.
-We initialize this phase from the Phase~1 checkpoint and employ a curriculum-based training strategy consisting of six stages.
-In each stage, the rollout horizon is incrementally increased by 12~hours (2 steps) until a maximum window of 72~hours (12 steps) is reached.
+Next, the model is fine-tuned for multi-step forecasting using autoregressive rollouts.
+We initialize this phase from the pre-training stage and employ a curriculum-based training strategy consisting of four stages.
+The training begins with a 12-hour fine-tuning and is then incrementally increased by 24 hours until a maximum window of 72 hours is reached.

 During an autoregressive step, the model produces a sequence of $N_{\text{rollout}}$ predictions $(\mathbf{q}_{t+1},\mathbf{q}_{t+2}, \ldots, \mathbf{q}_{t+N_{\text{rollout}}})$ conditioned on the current inputs.
-Losses are accumulated across all predicted lead times in the rollout, and we backpropagate through the full unrolled trajectory down to the initial state $\mathbf{q}_t$.
+Losses are accumulated across all predicted lead times in the rollout, and we backpropagate through windows of two consecutive forecast steps to reduce memory associated with the backpropagation graphs.
 This process enforces consistency of the learned dynamics under repeated application and mitigates exposure bias relative to one-step training.
-For Phase~2, we utilize a smaller learning rate of $10^{-5}$ to preserve the single-step skill while adapting to long-horizon behavior.
+For the AR finetuning phase, we utilize a smaller learning rate of $10^{-5}$ to preserve the single-step skill while adapting to long-horizon behavior.
 We again employ the WSD scheduler with zero warmup and a 20\% decay, as the optimization is already in a stable regime.